Missing in America

+Missing in America is a 2005 American drama film directed and co-produced by Gabrielle Savage Dockterman (in her feature directorial debut), who co-wrote the screenplay with Ken Miller and Nancy L. Babine from a story by Miller.
+It stars Danny Glover, Ron Perlman, Linda Hamilton, Zoe Weizenbaum, and David Strathairn.
+It follows an emotionally damaged Vietnam veteran who takes in the young half-Vietnamese daughter of his dying army buddy.

 Plot

-Jake (played by Danny Glover), a reclusive Vietnam War veteran, has lived in a cabin in the woods of the Pacific Northwest for 35 years, plagued with guilt over the loss of men under his command.
-His only interaction with other people is when he drives into town to sell firewood and buy supplies from Kate (played by Linda Hamilton).
-His life is changed when he is visited by Henry, an ex-platoon member (played by David Strathairn).
-Henry is dying of lung cancer caused by exposure to Agent Orange, and entrusts the care of his half-Vietnamese daughter, Lenny, to Jake.
+Jake Neeley, a reclusive Vietnam War veteran, has lived alone in a cabin in the woods of the Pacific Northwest for 35 years, plagued by guilt over the loss of men under his command.
+His only interaction with other people occurs when he drives into town to sell firewood and buy supplies from Kate, a widowed storekeeper.
+His life changes when he is visited by Henry R. Hocknell, a former platoon member.
+Henry is dying of lung cancer caused by exposure to Agent Orange and entrusts the care of his half-Vietnamese daughter, Lenny, to Jake.

-Jake refuses, but Henry leaves in the night, leaving Lenny behind and giving Jake little choice but to look after her.
-Lenny proves troublesome and interrupts Jake's way of life.
-Over time however, Lenny encourages Jake to reach out to other veterans living nearby in self-imposed isolation.
+Jake refuses, but Henry vanishes overnight, leaving Lenny behind and giving Jake little choice but to look after her.
+Lenny proves troublesome and disrupts Jake's way of life.
+Over time, however, she encourages Jake to reach out to other veterans living nearby in self-imposed isolation.

+Production

+The screenplay, written by Ken Miller, Gabrielle Savage Dockterman, and Nancy L. Babine, was based on an original story by Miller, inspired by his experience as a Green Beret and helicopter gunship pilot in Vietnam.
+The film's original title was The Woodcutter.

+Missing in America reunites Danny Glover and David Strathairn after the 1984 film Iceman.
+It was produced by Dockterman, Isen Robbins, and Aimee Schoof.
+Principal photography took place for over six weeks at the end of 2003 in Vancouver, British Columbia and Washington, D.C.